Zhou-Haowei/SguDrcomGUI/Readme.md

  GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007
  					<http://fsf.org/>

- Everyone is permitted to copy and distribute verbatim copies of             this license document.
- Changing it is not allowed.
+ Everyone is permitted to copy and distribute verbatim copies of             this license document,changing it is not allowed.
 ```